-- 1. Data from a BWC used by sworn staff are subject to the right of inspection and copying under Wis.
+- 1. Data from a BWC used by investigators are subject to the right of inspection and copying under Wis.
 Stat. § 19.35 (1), except as provided in subsections (2) through (5). - 2.
 The Milwaukee County District Attorney's Office shall maintain the privacy of a record subject who is a victim of a sensitive or violent crime, or who is a minor; and access to data from a BWC that records such a record subject shall be provided only if the public interest in allowing access is so great as to outweigh that public policy.
-In that case, the record subject's face and anything else that would allow the record subject to be identified may be redacted by pixelization or other redaction method.

-The presumption regarding privacy does not apply if a record subject who is a victim of sensitive or violent crime, or his/her next of kin if the record subject is deceased, does not object to granting access to the data.
-The presumption regarding the privacy of a record subject who is a minor does not apply if the parent or legal guardian does not object to granting access to the data.

-3. It is the policy of the Milwaukee County District Attorney's Office to maintain the privacy of a record subject who is in a location where the record subject has a reasonable expectation of privacy; and access to data from a BWC that records a record subject in such a location shall be provided only if the public interest in access is so great as to outweigh that public policy.
-In that case, the record subject's face and anything else that would allow the record subject to be identified may be redacted.

-The presumption of privacy does not apply if the record subject does not object to granting access to the data.

-- 4. Prior to the release of any BWC recording to the public, records will be checked to ensure that proper redactions have been made in accordance with state law. - 5.
-For purposes of requests under Wis.
-Stat. § 19.35(1) for access to data from a BWC used by a law enforcement agency, the law enforcement agency is the legal custodian of the record.
+In that case, the record subject's face and anything else that would allow the record subject to be identified may be redacted by pixelization or other redaction method. - The presumption regarding privacy does not apply if a record subject who is a victim of sensitive or violent crime, or his/her next of kin if the record subject is deceased, does not object to granting access to the data.
+The presumption regarding the privacy of a record subject who is a minor does not apply if the parent or legal guardian does not object to granting access to the data. - 3.
+It is the policy of the Milwaukee County District Attorney's Office to maintain the privacy of a record subject who is in a location where the record subject has a reasonable expectation of privacy; and access to data from a BWC that records a record subject in such a location shall be provided only if the public interest in access is so great as to outweigh that public policy.
+In that case, the record subject's face and anything else that would allow the record subject to be identified may be redacted. - The presumption of privacy does not apply if the record subject does not object to granting access to the data. - 4.
+Prior to the release of any BWC recording to the public, records will be checked to ensure that proper redactions have been made in accordance with state law. - 5.
+For purposes of requests under § 19.35(1) for access to data from a BWC used by a law enforcement agency, the law enforcement agency is the legal custodian of the record.
 If any other authority has custody of any such data, that authority is not the legal custodian of that data.
-If any other authority receives a request under Wis.
-Stat. § 19.35(1) for that data, that authority shall deny any portion of the request that relates to that data. - 6.
-If a requester believes that the Milwaukee County District Attorney's Office has made an improper decision to redact or deny access to BWC data, the requester may pursue remedies under Wis.
-Stat. § 19.37(1). - 7.
-Nothing in this section prohibits the release of BWC data under Wis.
-Stat. § 175.47(5)(b) in relation to the investigation of officer-involved critical incidents. - 8.
-Nothing in this policy restricts the release of BWC video as discovery in a criminal or civil action prosecuted by the District Attorney's Office or by a prosecutor acting on behalf of the District Attorney's Office, or pursuant to a lawfully issued subpoena. - 9.
-Recordings that were captured inadvertently and/or capture sensitive material; strategic or tactical operations; and/or prohibited recordings may be deleted or redacted only upon authorization by the Chief Investigator and the District Attorney or his/her designee.
+If any other authority receives a request under § 19.35(1) for that data, that authority shall deny any portion of the request that relates to that data.

+- 6. If a requester believes that the Milwaukee County District Attorney's Office has made an improper decision to redact or deny access to BWC data, the requester may pursue remedies under §19.37(1). - 7.
+Nothing in this section prohibits the release of BWC data under §175.47(5)(b) in relation to the investigation of officer involved critical incidents. - 8.
+Nothing in this policy restricts the release of BWC video as discovery in a criminal or civil action prosecuted by the District Attorney's Office or by a prosecutor acting on behalf of the District Attorney's Office, or pursuant to a lawfully issued subpoena in a civil case. - Recordings that were captured inadvertently and/or capture sensitive material; strategic or tactical operations; and/or prohibited recordings may be deleted or redacted only upon authorization by the Chief Investigator and the District Attorney or his/her designee.